UNICORE-EU/unicore-docs/source/user-docs/introduction.rst

 which you can then run via  ``ucc run`` (see the section :ref:`ucc_jobs` for more details).

-For simplicity, this example puts the script directly in the job via an "inline" data transfer.
+For simplicity, this example puts the script directly in the job via an *inline* data transfer.
 There's a number of other options available to deal with file transfers (see `Job data management <./rest-api/job-description/index.html#job-data-management>`_).